14islands/wp-responsive-io/README.txt

 Responsive.io is a service that optimizes and delivers perfect images for every screen.

 We automatically pull images from your website, resize and optimize them for your visitors to speed up load time.

-This plugin will make sure the right images will be delivered to your site.

 Register your domain for a free trial at http://responsive.io.